Conceptual Illustration: Old Tech

 When I first selected Seymour Chwast as my influence, I didn’t have a clear idea of how to integrate his style into my poster.
 However, after researching his work, I began to appreciate his illustrative approach.
 This inspired me to create an illustration of a Little 500 photo.
 I immediately knew which photo I wanted to recreate: the moment my friend Bailey Cappella crossed the finish line at the end of last spring’s Women’s Race.
 Bailey and I are both in Kappa Alpha Theta, but unlike me, she’s a member of the bike team.

-My poster.
-Click the image to see the full pdf version.
+Click the image to see the full pdf version of my poster.

 After tracing the photo of Bailey, I decided what to do next.
 I knew I wanted to give the poster a border because almost all of Chwast’s pieces include borders lining the edges of the page.
 For inspiration, I turned to his work of Judy Garland.
 I was drawn to the way he outlined her shape and decided to do the same with Bailey’s figure.
 It took a few tries to get the outlines just right.
 I aimed for a slightly wonky and quirky look, staying true to Chwast’s style.